geffzhang/awesome-semantickernel/README.md

 - [semantic-kernel-ecom](https://github.com/alexcalabrese/semantic-kernel-ecom) AI-Powered eShopOnWeb E-commerce using Semantic Kernel
 - [A Teams Bot app integrated with Semantic Kernel and its Microsoft Graph Plugin](https://github.com/formulahendry/teams-bot-semantic-kernel)
 - [azure-openai-dev-skills-orchestrator](https://github.com/microsoft/azure-openai-dev-skills-orchestrator) Build a Virtual AI Dev Team using Semantic Kernel Skills
+- [Semantic Kernel From Config](https://github.com/matthewbolanos/semantic-kernel-from-config) Provides an example of how you could extend Semantic Kernel to support config files for agents and plugins

 ## Learn